 Are you tired of the same old leg workouts?
 Looking for a challenge that will take your leg strength and balance to the next level?
-Look no further than the skater squat!
+Look no further than the weighted skater squat!

 This advanced exercise may look intimidating, but the proper form and technique can help you build lower body strength, improve your balance, and increase your flexibility.